-The Investigator, having considered the information on file, upheld the complaint on its merits.
-He thought that the Supplier had marketed and sold Fractional Club membership as an investment to Mr and Mrs A at the Time of Sale in breach of Regulation 14(3) of the Timeshare Regulations.
-And given the impact of that breach on their purchasing decision, the Investigator concluded that the credit relationship between the Lender and Mr A was rendered unfair to him for the purposes of section 140A of the CCA.
+More recently, the complaint was assessed by an Investigator who, having considered the information on file, upheld the complaint on its merits.

+The Investigator thought that the Supplier had marketed and sold Fractional Club membership as an investment to Mr and Mrs A at the Time of Sale in breach of Regulation 14(3) of the Timeshare Regulations.
+And given the impact of that breach on their purchasing decision, the Investigator concluded that the credit relationship between the Lender and Mr and Mrs A was rendered unfair to them for the purposes of section 140A of the CCA.

 The Lender disagreed with the Investigator's assessment and asked for an Ombudsman's decision - which is why it was passed to me.
+The Lender said it had specific concerns about our Investigator's reliance on a witness statement made by Mr A, pointing out factual errors which it considered called into question how credible the statement was.